-Students majoring in interdisciplinary studies (with a liberal arts area of study) may opt to pursue provisional teacher licensure as an early childhood teacher, elementary teacher, or a middle school teacher.
-Also, depending on the course work completed for the major, students may be eligible for licensure in a particular subject area for the middle school and secondary levels, such as general science, chemistry, social studies, humanities and fine arts.
+Students majoring in interdisciplinary studies (with a liberal arts area of study) may opt to pursue initial teacher licensure as an early childhood teacher, elementary teacher, or a middle school teacher.
+Also, depending on the course work completed for the major, students may be eligible for licensure in a particular subject area for the middle school level, such as general science, humanities and math/science.
 These students will complete an interdisciplinary studies major and a licensure program in education.

-Chairperson: Marc Goldstein, Ph.D.
+Chairperson: Marc A. Goldstein, Ph.D.
 (413) 662-5378, mgoldste@mcla.edu